the Grande Ecole Engineering Programme

 Gaining an insight into all industrial and technological sectors

 The challenges of the industry of the future require pragmatic engineers, combining technological knowledge, innovation and team spirit.
-The Arts et Métiers General Engineering training meets these challenges, offering students a variety of courses of study.
+The Grande Ecole Engineering Programme of Arts et Métiers meets these challenges, offering students a variety of courses of study.

 What is the trademark of Arts et Métiers engineers?
 "Businesses appreciate their multidisciplinary vision, pragmatic approach, technical and behavioural skills and their human values", according to Xavier Dufresne, Director of Initial Training at Arts et Métiers.
 The three years of training are thus intended to acquire or strengthen these skills.
 "Each campus aligns the course with the territorial issues", Xavier Dufresne added, which also highlights another of the school's strengths: support for the research activities of Arts et Métiers to provide training in technologies of the future.